-Designing a brand new kitchen from scratch is such an exciting prospect, but for those who have little experience in managing this type of project, the sheer scale of the decisions involved throughout this process can also be rather daunting!
+Designing a brand new kitchen from scratch is such an exciting prospect, but the range and scale of the decisions involved throughout the process of the design and execution can become rather daunting!

-Gather as much inspiration as you can from websites such as Houzz and Pinterest, as well as any other online galleries as your mood board will make it far easier to convey the look you are going for to your design team.
+It can be helpful to gather as much inspiration as you can from websites such as Houzz and Pinterest, as well as any other online galleries and portfolios - and a mood board will make it far easier to clarify and convey the look you are going for to your design team.

-This, along with insight from the following tips will help you to nail the perfect kitchen design to reflect your personality and requirements!
+This, along with insight from the following tips will help you to nail the perfect kitchen design to accurately reflect your personality and everyday needs.

 #01 Maximise Storage

 There is no such thing as too much storage space in a kitchen.